Orange balloon with a string.

 Consistency is key in ABA therapy.
 Parents should use similar reinforcement strategies as therapists, including verbal praise, rewards, or token systems, to encourage positive behavior.
 This uniform approach helps children develop new skills and engage in appropriate behaviors.

 Training parents in ABA techniques not only empowers them but also reduces their stress.
-Studies indicate that enhanced parental self-efficacy correlates with lower levels of stress among parents of children with autism spectrum disorder (ASD).
+Studies indicate that enhanced parental self-efficacy correlates with lower levels of stress among parents of children with Autism Spectrum Disorder (ASD).
 This creates a more harmonious dynamic, which benefits both the child and the parent.

 Collaborative efforts between parents and therapists facilitate a unified approach to treatment.
 Active engagement from parents ensures consistent application of strategies across different settings, leading to better outcomes for everyone involved.
 This highlights the reciprocal benefits of parental involvement in ABA therapy.